navdeepkaushish/S_Zebrafish_Head_Operculum_UNet_Segmentation/README.md

 - Code is compatible with the open-source tool Cytomine ULiège R&D version (https://uliege.cytomine.org)

 **_Reference_**
-- Deep Learning appraoches for Head and Operculum Segmentation in Zebrafish Microscopy Images, Navdeep Kumar et. al.
+- Deep Learning appraoches for Head and Operculum Segmentation in Zebrafish Microscopy Images, Navdeep Kumar et. al. In the 19th International Conference on Computer Analysis of Images and Patterns (CAIP-2021)